You ooze desperation. It’s a bad look.

 I created a video to celebrate reaching 65 Likes to thank all of my Fans.
 Do you know how many people commented on or liked it?

 But I didn’t give up.
 I’m a stubborn and determined bastard.
-And 10 months later, I have my Page in a nice position.
+And after a lot of hard work, I put my Page in a nice position.

 I got here because I focused on what was important.
 I spent very little money, particularly in the first six months.
 The growth was natural.

 In other words, you can do it, too.
 But stop making excuses, and stop looking for shortcuts.
 It’s time for a little tough love.